AndrewNovikof/omnipay-sberbank/README.md

 # Orders status

-More about this request you'll see in Sberbank official [documentation](https://developer.sberbank.ru/acquiring-api-rest-requests2pay/#acq-rest-5) or in our source code
+More about this request you'll see in Sberbank official [documentation -> item 5](https://developer.sberbank.ru/doc/v1/acquiring/rest-requests2pay) or in our source code

 This method work for `completeAuthorize()` and `completePurchase()` requests of Omnipay.